MeVisLab/communitymodules/Community/General/Sources/ML/MLMatlabScriptWrapper/README.txt

   as compiler.

 Steps 2 and 3 describe the compile process under Windows.
-Similar steps are required for Windows or Linux.
+Similar steps are required for Mac OS X or Linux.

 2. In the MLMatlabScriptWrapper.pro file, the path to the Matlab libraries must be set.
    For this, you will need to locate the required Matlab *.lib files.
 For example,